vrandall66/front-end-submissions-public/1711/mod-3/personal-project/om-saetehn/after-checkin-1.md

 #### Progress made?
 - Fetched API
-- Set up react router
+- Set up React router
+- Set up Redux store
 - Added more wireframes for when no quotes are shown and for the jar

 #### What deliverables still need to be completed from your last checkin?